mstuchida/x735_drv/README.md

 # x735_drv

 This driver is an experimental Linux driver for the x735 expansion board.
 Only the function to shut down the raspberry pi 4 when a GPIO4 interrupt occurs is implemented.
+The GPIO4 interrupt is generated when the power switch is pressed.

 ## Install